Paid Positions

 STATUS: Full-Time Regular

-SUMMARY:: The Director of Operations is an essential position responsible for all aspects of building operations and maintenance to ensure the proper level of service to staff and guests.
-The person in this role also ensures all IT systems function properly, collaborates with kitchen staff to ensure smooth operations, and supervises staff who manage maintenance of the Mission’s fleet of vehicles.
+SUMMARY:: The Manager of Operations is an essential position responsible for all aspects of building operations and maintenance to ensure the proper level of service to staff and guests.
+The person in this role collaborates with staff to ensure smooth operations and supervises staff who manage maintenance of the Mission’s fleet of vehicles.
 This individual develops strategies and internal process controls to ensure the proper management and oversight of expenditures, mitigate risk, and promote the efficient allocation of resources, timely project completion and quality product delivery that exceeds expectations.
-Must be able to provide Missionwide operational strategies and opportunities for improvement.
-The Director of Operations is committed to a set of sound principles grounded in faith and founded upon sound workplace ethics and evidence-based best practices that inspire transformation and can develop long term relationships with vendors who provide support to the Mission.
+Must be able to provide Mission wide operational strategies and opportunities for improvement.
+The Manager of Operations is committed to a set of sound principles grounded in faith and founded upon sound workplace ethics and evidence-based best practices that inspire transformation and can develop long term relationships with vendors who provide support to the Mission.
 Other duties as assigned by the Chief Operating Officer/and or President CEO.

 RESPONSIBILITIES: